The Western Australian Museums

 Museum of Geraldton

 There are three museums in regional WA.
-The Geraldton Museum includes a sequence of 3D films installation that mimics exploring the wrecks of HMAS Sydney (II) and HSK Kormoran, which currently lie 2,500m deep off the WA coast.
+The Museum of Geraldton includes a sequence of 3D films installation that mimics exploring the wrecks of HMAS Sydney (II) and HSK Kormoran, which currently lie 2,500m deep off the WA coast.
 There’s also the shipwrecks gallery featuring artefacts from four local Dutch shipwrecks and the Mid-West Gallery, which explores natural and social history through fossils plus prehistoric artifacts and tales from the local Yamaji people.

 Museum of the Goldfields